 As an Enlisted Sailor working in law enforcement, you will have the chance to work in a number of environments.
 You can expect to work at shore stations in the United States and overseas; aboard ships; or as part of a maritime security squadron.
 In short, your assignments could take you anywhere in the world.

 Serving part-time as a Reservist, your duties will be carried out during your scheduled drilling and training periods.
 During monthly drilling, Masters at Arms in the Navy Reserve typically work at a location close to their homes.

-For annual training, Masters at Arms may serve anywhere in the world, whether on a ship at sea or at bases and installations on shore.
+For annual training, Masters at Arms may serve anywhere in the world, on a ship or at bases and installations.

 Take a moment to learn more about the general roles and responsibilities of Reservists.

 Upon completion of the initial 7–9 week Recruit Training (known as Boot Camp), those pursuing a Law Enforcement & Security role report to San Antonio, Texas, where they receive formal Navy technical training at “A” School for about 9 weeks.
 Here, they learn antiterrorism techniques, armed sentry/post standing techniques, crime prevention, military and civil law, communications, first aid, firearms deployment, and physical restraint techniques.